CanalAPI

 Retryable vs non-retryable

-• Retryable: 408, 409 (with care), 429, 500, 502, 503, 504.
+• Retryable: 408, 429, 500, 502, 503, 504.
+409 depends on the situation.

-• Not retryable without code change: 400, 401, 403, 404, 413, 422.
+• Do not retry without changing the request: 400, 401, 403, 404, 413, 422.

 Use exponential backoff with jitter (for example: 1s, 2s, 4s, 8s, max ~30s, plus ±25% jitter).
 Cap the number of retries (typically 5).
+When 429 returns a Retry-After header, respect it — see Rate Limits.

 Reporting